 The traditional way of serving uses a sweet syrup.
 Other great options include lingonberry jam and powdered sugar, sour cream and brown sugar, strawberries or peaches tossed in a little sugar.

 For a savory rendition of the Swedish pancake, I like topping with a prepared salsa and for my heat-lovers, I garnish with a few slices of spicy peppers.
+Looking for Dutch oven Mexican recipes?
+We’ve got them!

 What To Serve With This Recipe